Benefits of a 4-day work week – Sparks Justice Court

 “A four-day work week should become the norm and not the exception.
 It creates a better work/life balance and improves quality of both work and home life.”

 “The building is now cleaned four days a week instead of five.
-We were also able to open during the lunch hour and extend public operating hours Monday–Thursday.”
+We were also able to open during the lunch hour and extend public operating hours Monday through Thursday.”

 “Four-day work weeks are the best ever!
 I hope it is always this awesome!”

 “There is a better moral at work amongst coworkers.
 I also feel like I get more done.
 Fridays were always slow.
-The public appreciates the earlier/late hours and lunch hour being open.
+The public appreciates the earlier and late hours and lunch hour being open.
 I also like that we are contributing to not using energy in our courthouse.”

 “More personal time, more time with family.
 Ability to conduct business or attend medical appointments during a weekday without having to schedule time off of work.”